Lutercio/LLLM/README.md

-This Project is a Local Large Language Model
+This Project is a Local Client of Large Language Models